Saturday, August 9, 2025

 TKW Discography Anthology

 My first poem was written in the late '70s.
-I was awrded first place in the local paper for a Mother's Day poem.
+I was awarded first place in the local paper for a Mother's Day poem.
 It felt so rewarding to turn my own thoughts into word sculptures.
 I couldn't draw like the rest of my family, so I kept writing.
 Like most kids who don't have much control over the things that go on in their lives, poetry was the one place I could build an entire world and move about it freely.
 Shy about my poems, my high school English teacher secretly collected my work and submitted them to various scholastic contests.
 I was awe struck when I actually began winning. and in 1989, I won the New Jersey's Governor's award for my poetry portfolio.
 I dreamed of going to NYU to pursue my passion for poetry, but due to a string of family tragedies, college would not be in my future.
-I began working in a record store my junior year of high school and music became my new passion.
-I ended up dedicating my entire adult life to it.
+I began working in a record store my junior year of high school and music became my sole passion.
+I have dedicated my entire adult life to it.
 A low self esteem limits what one imagines for themselves and their future, but thankfully friends and customers gave me the confidence to dream about joining a band.
 I taught myself how to play guitar and suddenly my volumes of high school poetry became a springboard to writing songs.

 My poetry has mostly remained a secret other than when I created tiny poetry zines and left them anonymously around Richmond in the early 2000s.
 This poetry blog has been my outlet to offer me somewhere to keep writing and reworking older pieces.
 My discography is the closest I will likely ever come to having an anthology of my poetry.
 Eventually I will have working links to all of the music and songs (1991-2025), but for now, this is nearly everything.
 Some of the music listed below has never been available for streaming until today.